AltSchool/dynamic-rest/README.md

 ## Directory panel for your Browsable API

-We love the DRF browsable API, but wish that it included a directory so that consumers can see your entire list of endpoints at a glance from any page.
+We love the DRF browsable API, but wish that it included a directory that would let you see your entire list of endpoints at a glance from any page.
 DREST adds that in:

 [TODO: SCREENSHOT OF DIRECTORY]